tshepang/blog/content/recent-revisits-2010-08-15.md

 categories = ['movies']
 +++

-The gal in *Hitman* is damn desirable, the movie so average (but I like the early scene set in Africa).
+The woman in *Hitman* is damn desirable, the movie so average (but I like the early scene set in Africa).
 Here's an old review from early 2008, and is still relevant: